endurodave/StateMachineWithModernDelegates/README.md

          Timer::ProcessTimers();
          break;</pre>

-<h2>Win32 and std::thread Worker Threads</h2>

-<p>The source code provides two alternative <code>WorkerThread </code>implementations.
-The Win32 version is contained within <strong>WorkerThreadWin.cpp/h</strong> and relies upon the Windows API.
-The <code>std::thread</code> version is located at <strong>WorkerThreadStd.cpp/h</strong> and uses the C++11 threading features.
-One of the two implementations is selected by defining either <code>USE_WIN32_THREADS </code>or <code>USE_STD_THREADS </code>located within <strong>DelegateOpt.h</strong>.</p>

-<p>See <a href="http://www.codeproject.com/Articles/1095196/Win-Thread-Wrapper-with-Synchronized-Start"><strong>Win32 Thread Wrapper with Synchronized Start </strong></a>and <a href="http://www.codeproject.com/Articles/1169105/Cplusplus-std-thread-Event-Loop-with-Message-Queue"><strong>C++ std::thread Event Loop with Message Queue&nbsp;and Timer</strong></a> for more information about the underlying thread class implementations.</p>

-<h2>Heap vs. Pool</h2>

-<p>On some projects it is not desirable to utilize the heap to retrieve dynamic storage.
-Maybe the project is mission critical and the risk of a memory fault due to a fragmented heap in unacceptable.
-Or maybe heap overhead and nondeterministic execution is considered too great.
-Either way, the project includes a fixed block memory allocator to divert all memory allocations to a fixed block allocator.
-Enable the fixed block allocator on the delegate library by defining <code>USE_XALLOCATOR </code>in <strong>DelegateOpt.h</strong>.
-To enable the allocator on state machines, uncomment <code>XALLOCATOR </code>in <strong>StateMachine.h</strong>.</p>

-<p>See <a href="https://www.codeproject.com/Articles/1084801/Replace-malloc-free-with-a-Fast-Fixed-Block-Memory"><strong>Replace malloc/free with a Fast Fixed Block Memory Allocator </strong></a>for more information on <code>xallocator</code>.</p>

 <h2>Poll Events</h2>

 <p><code>CentrifugeTest </code>has a <code>Timer<strong> </strong></code>instance and registers for callbacks.
 The callback function, a thread instance and a this pointer is provided to <code>Register()</code> facilitating the asynchronous callback mechanism.</p>